hobo05/parsec-terraform/README.md

 # parsec-terraform
-A simple Terraform template and automation tool to build a Parsec Server inside a VPC in AWS in the least expensive availability zone.
+A Terraform template and automation tool to deploy a Parsec Server inside a VPC in AWS in the least expensive availability zone.
+The idea is to combine the ideas in <https://github.com/davidshrive/aws-ec2-gaming-scripts> and <https://github.com/joshpmcghee/parsec-terraform>.
+The first repo aimed to use shell scripting to launch spot instances from an existing Parsec AMI that you have already created.
+Its shutdown script created a new AMI each time from your current instance+volumes so that you wouldn't have to reinstall the games each time your would launch a spot instance.
+The second repo simplified AWS resource management by using Terraform

 Only tested on OSX.